Published on Oct 11, 2021

-Social media has a large part in shaping today's culture mostly for teenagers.
+Social media has a large part in shaping today's culture, primarily for teenagers.
 Teenagers are constantly on their cell phones scrolling through social media posts.
 They scroll through images of models and advertisements for weight loss for regimen, slimming tea, and other weight loss products.
-Such posts can influence teenagers a lot and they even start to be conscious of their body shape.
+Such posts can influence teenagers a lot, and they even start to be conscious of their body shape.

-Social media networks particularly where images are posted have been found to establish negative body image issues.
-These social media sites have accounts and pages where people idolize and standardize a certain body type.
+Social media networks, mainly where images are posted, have been found to establish negative body image issues.
+These social media sites have accounts and pages where people idolize and standardize a specific body type.
 People are also constantly judged for their appearance, body type, and weight on images that they post of themselves.

 This can affect the perspective of teenagers about a "perfect body" type.
 They perceive to have a perfect notion of what their body should look like.
 Teenagers are more vulnerable to this as they are still growing into their bodies.
 They are often not comfortable with the stage of their body growth.
 This makes teenagers more susceptible to mental health-related body image issues.

 Social media presents a distorted view of reality when it comes to body image and appearance.
-Models and advertisements on social media mostly offer photos that are either photoshop or contains filters.
-Photoshopped photos alter the reality of the human body and establish an ideal body type in the mind of teenagers.
-People perceive that being an ideal body type is the best way to be.
+Models and advertisements on social media mainly offer photos that are either photoshop or contains filters.
+Photoshopped photos alter the reality of the human body and establish an ideal body type in teenagers' minds.
+Therefore, people perceive that being an ideal body type is the best way to be.